Mitchell's gay art. The male erotic art and drawings of Mitchell and his thoughts about the artists and images that inspire him.

 Because of the death camp associations, these images shock and repel the intellect even more than the blood splattered ones.
 However, in the series of pictures of which this is a part, the striking characterisations give you an eerie

 sense of witnessing something disturbingly real and of gaining fleeting

 insights into the psychology of evil.
 It's not sexy of course but the thrill of horror we get is frighteningly similar.
-Our confusion is increased by the appearance of the perpetrators who, removed from the narrative, would seem quite attractive to many.
-How then would you feel if the roles were reversed and they were to be the victims?
+Our confusion is increased by the appearance of the perpetrators who, removed from this narrative, would seem quite attractive.

 These images are part of a progression in Greasetank's work.
 If you review the other examples in this article you will see the same